putyourlightson/craft-spark/README.md

 ### A reactive hypermedia framework for Craft CMS.

-Spark provides an integration between Craft CMS and [Datastar](https://data-star.dev), a JavaScript library that combines the features of [Alpine JS](https://alpinejs.dev/) with those of [htmx](https://htmx.org/).
-It advocates hypermedia-driven apps, meaning that you won’t find history support, JavaScript execution in responses, nor any other “bells and whistles”.
+Spark provides an integration between Craft CMS and [Datastar](https://data-star.dev), a JavaScript library that combines the core functionality of [Alpine JS](https://alpinejs.dev/) with that of [htmx](https://htmx.org/).
+It advocates a hypermedia-first approach, meaning that you won’t find history support, JavaScript execution in responses, nor any other “bells and whistles”.
 This is intentional.
-By embracing the simplicity of hypermedia and the power of web components (natively or using [Lit](https://lit.dev/)), you can build highly performant and scalable apps.
+By embracing the simplicity of hypermedia, the encapsulation of web components (natively or using [Lit](https://lit.dev/)) and the optimised DOM operations of web broswers, you can build highly performant, hypermedia-driven web apps, without requiring a full-blown JavaScript framework.

-Read the [Getting Started](https://data-star.dev/guide/getting_started) guide for Datastar.
+Read the [getting started guide](https://data-star.dev/guide/getting_started) for Datastar.

 > [!WARNING]
 > **This plugin is experimental and its API is likely to change – do _not_ use in production!**